Blog

 • Tax benefits: Determine which person will benefit the most from claiming dependents, based on their individual tax rates and other deductions.

-• Financial agreement: If both parties contributed equally in supporting a qualifying child during the tax year, then more discussion may be required to figure out which parent or partner should receive tax credit as your agreement.
+• Financial agreement: If both parties contributed equally to supporting a qualifying child during the tax year, then more discussion may be required to figure out which parent or partner should receive the tax credit as per your agreement.

 Conclusion